 Catching the Small Stuff

-Even basic tools can help your organization avoid embarrassment, missed opportunities, or wasted time spent fielding customer questions.
+Even basic QA testing tools can help your organization avoid embarrassment, missed opportunities, or wasted time spent fielding customer questions.

 Integrity: free tool that runs on your computer and scans for broken links